 As described above, the DD is required to form an understanding of the nature and purpose of the customer relationship.
 The DD may demonstrate its understanding of the customer relationship through gathering and analyzing information that substantiates the nature and purpose of the account.
 Customer information collected under CDD requirements for the purpose of developing a customer risk profile and ongoing monitoring to identify and report suspicious transactions and, on a risk basis, to maintain and update customer information, includes beneficial ownership information for legal entity customers.
 However, the collection of customer information regarding beneficial ownership is governed by the requirements specified in the beneficial ownership rule.
-The beneficial ownership threshold regardless of the customer's risk profile.
+The beneficial ownership rule requires the DD to collect beneficial ownership information at the 25 percent ownership threshold regardless of the customer's risk profile.
 In addition, the beneficial ownership rule does not require the DD to collect information regarding ownership or control for certain customers that are exempted or not included in the definition of legal entity customer, such as certain trusts, or certain other legal entity customers.
+180